Drift detection»

 Drift happens»

-In infrastructure-as-code, the concept of drift represents the difference between the desired and the actual state of the infrastructure managed by your tool of choice - Terraform, Pulumi, AWS CloudFormation, etc. In practice, there are two sources of drift.
+In infrastructure-as-code, the concept of drift represents the difference between the desired state and the actual state of the infrastructure managed by your tool of choice: Terraform, Pulumi, AWS CloudFormation, etc. In practice, there are two sources of drift: changes introduced by external actors, and dependencies on external data sources.

 Video Walkthrough»

-How Spacelift helps»
+How Spacelift detects drift»

 Info

-Note that, at least currently, drift detection only works on private workers.
+Drift detection only works on private workers.

 To reconcile, or not to reconcile»